 Tsunami Notification Zones

-B.C.’s coastal communities have been divided into five “notification zones“.
+B.C.’s coastal communities are divided into five notification zones.
 Know your zone in advance of a tsunami.

 - Zone A (North Coast and Haida Gwaii)

 - Zone B (Central Coast and Northeast Vancouver Island Coast, including Kitimat, Bella Coola and Port Hardy)

 - Zone C (Outer West Coast of Vancouver Island from Cape Scott to Port Renfrew)

 - Zone D (Juan de Fuca Strait from Jordan River to Greater Victoria, including the Saanich Peninsula)

 - Zone E (Strait of Georgia including the Gulf Islands, Greater Vancouver and Johnstone Strait)

 Definitions You Should Know

 Evacuation Order: You are at risk.
 Leave the area immediately.
 Local police or RCMP enforce evacuation orders.

 Evacuation Alert: Be ready to leave on short notice.
 If you leave before or during this alert, it’s called a voluntary evacuation.